Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Discussion

-Second, we only consider a static disk.
-The configuration may change when disk dissipation is taken into account.
-In this case, the migration slows down as the gas density drops, making the resonance trapping easier.
+Lastly, we only consider a static disk without considering the gas density decay due to disk dissipation.
+As disk gas disperses, the planet migration slows down and resonance trapping is easier to occur.
 However, for stability/overstability and escape criteria, the situation is less straightforward.
-This is because $\tau_{\rm a}/\tau_{\rm e}$ depends on the aspect ratio of the disk but not the surface density.
-The disk thermal structure relies on the heating mechanism and therefore a specific disk model.
-As such, our framework cannot predict whether the planet pairs in the stable or overstable regimes will remain trapped as gas disk dissipates.
+This is because $\tau_{\rm m}/\tau_{e}$ depends on the aspect ratio of the disk but not the surface density.
+The disk thermal structure relies on the heating mechanism.
+While our framework remains applicable and can predict the evolution of resonance configurations as long as $\tau_m$ and $\tau_e$ are specified, understanding how these timescales change with disk dissipation is essential for making such predictions.
+However, this aspect is not within the scope of our current study.

-In addition, the disk is assumed to be laminar here.
-In a more realistic turbulent disk, density fluctuations generated by turbulence can result in additional stochastic torques \citep{2023ApJ...948...12G, rein2012}.
-This effect cannot be captured by our simplified approach that assumes static migration and eccentricity damping timescales.
-However, the outcomes of resonance trapping may be altered by considering the stochastic torques, which is a key focus of our future work.